-When Jesus went and sat on the nearby Mount of Olives, two sets of brothers (Peter & Andrew, James & John) asked Him to expand upon that prophecy, “Tell us, when will these things be?
+When they went and sat on the nearby Mount of Olives, two sets of brothers (Peter & Andrew, James & John) asked Jesus to expand upon that prophecy, “Tell us, when will these things be?
 And what will be the sign when all these things will be fulfilled?” (see Mark 13, Luke 21, Matthew 24).

-Jesus answered in some depth, and by examination of the details we can conclude that not only does He describe later events in that First Century but also those of a much later time, one yet to come but which is now at the door!
+Jesus answered in-depth, referring especially to the prophecy brought by Daniel (see Note 1).
+We conclude from the details that, not only does He describe later events in that First Century, but also those of a very much later time: one yet to come but which is now at the door!
 So Jesus did, but didn’t, tell them precisely ‘when’!

-In talking of that far future time however, He tells them a parable about the appearing of leaves on a fig tree – which many believe refers to the establishment of the Jewish state of Israel, and…
+In talking of that far-off future however, He tells them a parable about the appearing of leaves on a fig tree – which many believe refers to the establishment of the Jewish state of Israel, and…

 “So you also, when you see these things happening, know that it (or ‘He’) is near – at the doors!
 Assuredly, I say to you this generation will by no means pass away till all these things take place…But of that day and hour no-one knows, not even the angels in heaven, nor the Son, but only the Father.